darthkrallt/AO3rdr/README.txt

-DK's Reader Manager - AO3rdr
+DK's Reader Manager - AO3rdr - An UNOFFICAL addon for collecting and managing bookmarks.

-A bookmark manager for reading on Archive of Our Own (archiveofourown.org) Features include:
+A bookmark manager for reading on Archive of Our Own (archiveofourown.org)

+Please note that this is just made by me for fun, I am not affiliated with the Archive.

+Features include:
     - Three star rating system
     - Hide works